A personal list of hints and tips for any knitting/fibre enthusiast wanting to visit Scotland.

 Heading north, Skye is home to the unmissable Shilasdair Yarns.
 Heading even further north, you find Helen of Ripples Crafts - as Highland as you can get.
 I’d drop her a line if you intend on stopping by in case she is at a show.

-Make sure you check ahead to see if your travels coincide with the Edinburgh Yarn Festival – it is an absolute highlight of the knitting calendar no matter where you are!
 In Edinburgh you have a big selection of yarn shops.
-Kathy’s Knits specialises in British yarns from Blacker Yarns & Rennie (such an underrated Scottish yarn); Ginger Twist Studio is a small vintage-inspired shop that sells her own hand-dyed yarns as well as British yarns like West Yorkshire spinners and Brigantia; Be Inspired Fibres has a huge selection of yarns from Shilasdair, North Ronaldsay from a small-holder to Habu steel yarns, Lopi yarn etc. There’s also the National Museum of Scotland which has a small, exquisite textiles section – however, many exhibitions are currently closed for renovation, so if you are interested in going, do drop them an email.
+Kathy’s Knits specialises in British yarns from Blacker Yarns & Rennie (such an underrated Scottish yarn); Ginger Twist Studio is a small vintage-inspired shop that sells her own hand-dyed yarns as well as British yarns like West Yorkshire spinners and Brigantia; Be Inspired Fibres has a huge selection of yarns from Shilasdair, North Ronaldsay from a small-holder to Habu steel yarns, Lopi yarn etc. There’s also the National Museum of Scotland which has a small, exquisite textiles section.
 Also in Edinburgh: The Treasure Trove is a well-kept secret.
-They sell fine hand-knitted knitwear – including Shetland lace shawls – in aid of the Self Help Society.
+They sell fine hand-knitted knitwear - including Shetland lace shawls - in aid of the Self Help Society.
 It is such a worthy course and the selection is often astounding.

 McAree Brothers has an Edinburgh shop stuffed with yarn - they have a great selection of hard-to-find Rowan and Debbie Bliss yarns, so if you are a couple of balls short, McAree is the place to look.
 Well worth a visit.

-All recommendations based upon my own travels.
+All recommendations based upon Karie's own travels.
 Have a lovely yarn shop in Scotland or run a fibre event?
-Get in touch, so I can visit you!
-No money, cake or other forms of bribes have informed my selection – but if you are from the Shetland Tourist Board, I wouldn’t say no to a sheep.
+Get in touch, so she can visit you!
+No money, cake or other forms of bribes have informed her selection - but if you are from the Shetland Tourist Board, she wouldn't say no to a sheep.